mrsuman2002/A_modular_Plugin-CodeChat/extensions/contents.rst

     -   Make any failures more obvious by showing the terminal window in which the server reports problems, or the subprocess reports a failed run of the binary.
     -   This output should be kept separate from the error notification location, since it would be easy for reported errors to be lost in the voluminous output produced by the server.

 #.
 Wait a timeout delay for the server to report that it's ready, or for the subprocess to exit.

+    -   The server writes a `standard string <CODECHAT_READY>` to stdout to indicate it's ready, making it easy for extensions to determine when it's safe to attempt connection to the server.
-(If the server is already running, the second server will detect that the ports are in use and exit immediately.)
+    -   If the server is already running, the second server will detect that the ports are in use and exit immediately.
+This allows extensions to unconditionally run the server at start-up, keeping extension code simpler.

 #.
 Open a connection to the server.
 If the connection fails, stop here and report the error.
 #.
 Invoke ``get_client``; send the returned HTML/URL to the web browser.